 And it turned out to be an excellent idea!

-As I write this, we've been using Discord for almost two years.
-We're more than 50 people at the company now, all using it every day.
+As I write this, we have been using Discord for almost two years.
+We are more than 50 people at the company now, all using it every day.
 We declared the company "remote-first" and plan on keeping it that way.
 We think our transition from a regular company to a remote one was a success, something which can be attributed in part to Discord.

 We came up with a set of rules and configurations to work together efficiently and productively with Discord, as well as create a specific "office vibe."